Nathan Mao: Lion City Sailors

+Loan to Young Lions

+In July 2025, Mao was loaned to Young Lions.

 International career

 Youth

 In 2023, Mao was part of the Singapore U15 squad for the Lion City Cup (LCC).
-During the semi-finals, he scored a brace in the 3-1 win over Selangor FC.
-In the LCC final match against Thailand’s BG Pathum, Singapore U-15 conceded an own goal early in the match and Mao helped to equalised late in the match with a corner kick which goalkeeper Kittiphob Poomee could not parry out of the goal.
-BG Pathum eventually won the final 4-3 on penalty kicks.
+During the semi-finals, he scored a brace in the 3–1 win over Selangor FC.
+In the LCC final match against Thailand's BG Pathum, Singapore U-15 conceded an own goal early in the match and Mao helped to equalised late in the match with a corner kick which goalkeeper Kittiphob Poomee could not parry out of the goal.
+BG Pathum eventually won the final 4–3 on penalty kicks.

 Mao was called up to the Singapore U16 squad for the 2024 ASEAN U-16 Boys Championship held in Indonesia.

+Senior

+On 23 March 2026, Nathan was first called up to the Singapore national team, for the AFC Asian Cup Qualifiers against Bangladesh.
+Nathan made his debut, coming on in the 65th minute to replace Ikhsan Fandi.